 Bumblebees are very important for the pollination of many native plant species in our area.
 They are active at lower temperatures than honey bees and in rainier weather because they can generate heat and regulate their body temperature.
 Bumblebees are social bees, like honey bees, they live in a communal hive which has between 50 - 500 bees (honey bee colonies will have 5000 - 40000 bees).
 Most of the bumblebee colonies I've worked with in Oregon have less than 100 bees.

-Call or Text for friendly bee advice
+Call or Text for friendly swarm rescue or bee advice